Chapter 2:

 “That must be them.”
 Catalina opens the front door.

-An older man wearing a vivid purple coat and shining silk burgundy trousers barges through the door, already looking towards the table.
+An older man wearing a vivid purple coat and shining silk burgundy trousers barges through the door.
+He's already looking towards the table.
 His long gray hair flows as he approaches it.

 “There's my grandson, happy first birthday.”